 This last issue in particular promises to weigh far more heavily in the election campaign than the euro – especially now that the Five Star Movement (M5S) has dropped its opposition.

 “It's time to change the rules on the euro, not leave the euro,” the M5S leader, Luigi Di Maio, told TGCOM24 television on Wednesday, calling a referendum on the single currency a last resort.
 With the EU more fractured than ever, he said, Italy was in a better position to negotiate than when the M5S first proposed quitting the euro zone.

 While polls indicate that Italy is one of the most eurosceptic members of the EU, most moderate voters balk at leaving the euro.
 They are more likely to consider voting for populist parties like the M5S or Northern League because of concerns over immigration, one recent survey suggested.

-The centre-left Democratic Party (PD), which has led Italy’s coalition government throughout the ongoing migration crisis, is currently polling behind the M5S but ahead of Forza Italia.
-Together the PD and its allies are in front of both the conservative coalition and the M5S, which is not part of any alliance.
+The centre-left Democratic Party (PD), which has led Italy's coalition government throughout the ongoing migration crisis, is currently polling behind the M5S but ahead of Forza Italia.
+Together Forza Italia and its allies are in front of both the centre-left coalition and the M5S, which is not part of any alliance.

 Ecco il sondaggio di #Tecnè per #Matrix: #centrodestra al 39,2%, #m5s 28,1%, #pd al 20,7, #LiberieUguali al 6,7% @berlusconi @matteosalvinimi @GiorgiaMeloni @matteorenzi @luigidimaio @PietroGrasso pic.twitter.com/dfKPADyPLh— Matrix (@MatrixCanale5) January 9, 2018